hapax/hapax.github.io/assets/chandra.md

 The Pauli exclusion principle stops the white dwarf from collapsing under its own weight.
-But at the Chandrasekhar limit, gravity wins, and the white dwarf implodes and becomes a black hole.
+But at the Chandrasekhar limit, gravity wins, and the white dwarf implodes into a black hole.
 The limit is also remarkably close to the best known bounds on neutron star mass, given that we ignored the strong force repulsion.